oroinc/documentation/user_guide/activities_events.rst

 .. image:: ./img/activities/assign_events_cal_add.png

-- From any of the girds above, you can manage the events using the action icons:
+- From any of the grids above, you can manage the events using the action icons:

   - Delete the task: |IcDelete|